xSkjj/SlotsModules/README.md

 - and with a settings file which can be modified by an (imaginary) end-user
 - insert more tasks here

-This is a school project I am working on right now or something
+This is a school project I am working on right now

+I might add more tasks here instead of creating more repositories